 Stocks are the shares of companies.
 The Stock exchange is a place where these shares are traded.
 The public can buy and sell shares through the exchange.
 Companies annually share their profits by way of dividends, provided they make profits.
 The value of the share is a reflection of the performance of a company.

 Investing in stocks can be a tricky and risky business.
 You have to invest part of your time knowing the companies, their background, and performance over the years, business, reputation and record of dividend pay-out.
 You may seek professional help if necessary.
 The golden rule is that never put all your savings in a single company or a single sector.
 Stocks investment should be a minor part of your overall strategy with diversified shares in different industries.

 Bonds are fixed income instruments, which pay you a certain interest on designated dates.
 Bonds are considered to be relatively secure investments.
 Bonds can be issued by the government or by private companies.
 The returns are, however, small.
 Metals like gold, silver and platinum are commonly viewed as secure investment.
 It requires common sense analysis of historical trends.
 Such investment requires certain expertise, which is available through investment banks and advisory services.
+If you never worked with an investment bank and you are unsure what their services might be, this Wall Street Prep guide on investment banks can come in handy.
 You may physically own the precious metals or you can buy investment instruments.
 There are many ways of approaching metals buying, all are safe, if you follow the guidelines.
 Again, the diversification within the precious metal class is fundamental.